joy-of-react/project-wordle/README.md

 */
 ```

+There are 3 possible statuses:

+- **correct** — this slot is perfect.
+It's the right letter in the right place.
+- **misplaced** — this letter does exist in the word, but in a different slot.
+- **incorrect** — this letter is not found in the word at all.

-The first two letters, `W` and `H`, don't appear in the word `LEARN`, and so they're marked as “incorrect”.
+In the example above, `W` and `H` aren't found in the word `LEARN`, and so they're marked as “incorrect”. `A` is correct, since it's in the 3rd slot in each word.
+The other two letters, `L` and `E`, are meant to be in other slots.

-The letter `A` is in `LEARN`, and it occupies the same position in both words.
-It's marked as “correct”.

-The last two letters, `L` and `E`, are in both `WHALE` and `LEARN`, but not in the same position.
-And so they're marked as “misplaced”.
+**These statuses correspond with CSS classes.** The `correct` status has a `correct` class name, which will apply the green background when applied to a cell.
+Same thing for `misplaced` and `incorrect`.

-Your task is to use this function to validate the user's guesses.
-The DOM output should look as follows:
+Your task is to use this function to validate the user's guesses, and apply the correct CSS classes.
+The final output should look like this:

 ```html
 <div class="guess-results">